TimDev9492/LocalTube/README.md

 ## ⚠ Requirements

-You need to have [mpv](https://mpv.io) installed on your system as its the video player that LocalTube uses to launch your videos.
+You need to have [mpv](https://mpv.io) installed on your system (and added to your PATH) as its the video player that LocalTube uses to launch your videos.

 [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer) is recommended for faster video thumbnail generation, but not required.